 A website audit is a full analysis of everything associated with your website’s search visibility, usability, and security.
 A complete website audit will reveal why your site is not generating the traffic you think it should or why your sales and conversions are not improving.

 There are many website SEO audit tools available online allowing you to do it yourself but beware.
 These tools are in no way a true account of the strength of your website and do not offer you real value in terms of what needs to be corrected to improve traffic and conversions.
 They also usually audit the single URL page of the website, not the entire website.

 Another limitation is that unless you know what you are doing, correcting a problem may be elusive.

 Any system that is refined is ultimately simpler, cleaner, and easier to use.
 That is exactly what your customers and visitors want.
-Here are 7 tips for a WordPress website audit that includes content, security, maintenance, usability, and marketing.
+Here are 7 tips for a WordPress website audit in 2020 that includes content, security, maintenance, usability, and marketing.

 1. Do a WordPress Website Audit for Content

 Although there aren’t many rules for displaying your content, you do want a website that has consistency and performs well.
 Often that is a matter of emphasizing a degree of professionalism in the text of each page, and also the images.

 You must correct spelling and grammar errors.
 Nothing says “Oops!” louder than incorrect spelling and poor word choices (or an obvious cut and paste error).
 These simple errors will turn a potential sale off and increase the difficulty of communication—exactly what you do not want to do.
 Grammarly offers a free online service to check grammar, spelling, and punctuation errors for free.

 Images are being added to the stock photography sources online every month.
 Use these in your blog posts, About Us page, and Home page, and consider adding new, fresh images throughout your website.